-During the 20+ years i've been an Estate Agent I've helped hundreds of clients sell their homes due to a desire to upsize their property.
+Since 2004 we've been serving the people of West Sussex and we've helped hundreds of clients sell their their homes due to a desire to upsize their property..

 We call it 'right-sizing' because it's about finding the right size home, whichever life stage you're in.